-One night, as I flipped on the kitchen light, a contingent of cockroaches scampered across the counter.
-Half ran to the cabinets, the other half to the drawers.
-Though fleeing in different directions, their destination was the same.
+One night, as I flipped on the light, several cockroaches scampered across the kitchen counter, quickly disappearing somewhere in the cabinets and drawers.
+Though they all ran in different directions, their destination was the same.

 Cockroaches run to darkness by nature.
-Christians by choice.
+Christians run there by choice.

 THE LIGHT OF JESUS

-Jesus is the “light of the world”, and promised that if we walk in the light as He is in the light, His blood will cleanse us from all sin.
-(1 John 1:7) It’s the same light mentioned in John 3:19 that reveals the hidden things of darkness, exposing the thoughts and intentions of our hearts.
+Jesus is the “Light of the world”, and promised if we walk in that light, His blood will cleanse us from all sin.
+(1 John 1:7) He is also “that Light” mentioned in John 3:19.
+The Light revealing hidden things of darkness, exposing the thoughts and intentions of our hearts.
 Just as God divided the light from the darkness in creation, the Light of Jesus clearly separates what is good, and what is evil.

 A direct correlation exists between the amount of light in which we walk, and the priority we give Jesus in our lives.
-If we hold onto things we don’t want to surrender, things we know are displeasing in His sight, we keep our distance.
-Like Adam and Eve after the fall, we hide from God, knowing that He will expose our deeds when we are in His presence our deeds are exposed.
-If your heart is to know Jesus, you will be drawn to, and walk in the light.
-But if you choose conformity, comfort, or complacency, you will keep your distance and live in the shadows.
+If there are things we don’t want to surrender, things we know are not pleasing in His sight, we keep our distance.
+Like Adam, we hide from God, knowing that He will expose our deeds when we are in His presence.
+If your heart is to know Jesus, to know Him intimately, you will be drawn to, and walk in the Light.
+But choose conformity, comfort, or complacency, and you will keep your distance, living in the shadows.

 HOW LIGHT WORKS

-As may have been the case with some of you, my first apartment “fully furnished”.
-There was a kitchen table with a few chairs, none of which matched the table. (or the other chairs for that matter) A couch so worn when you sat down you’d swear you were in the apartment below.
-A cable spool served nicely as the coffee table, matching orange crates for end tables, and a television that was lucky to bring in two channels.
-My bedroom had a mattress, and, well…that was pretty much it.
+As may have been the case with some of you, my first apartment wasn’t “fully furnished”.
+A kitchen table with a few chairs, none of which matched the table.
+(Or each other) A couch so worn that when you sat down, you’d swear you were sitting in the apartment below.
+A cable spool for a coffee table while matching orange crates served as end tables, and a television that got three channels on a good day.
+My bedroom had a mattress, and…well…that was pretty much it.
 No bed frame, no box spring, no dresser.

 And no overhead light.

-I purchased a small lamp and realized I had nothing to set it on. (further proof I’m male of the species) I could have used an orange crate, but who’d want to break up that dynamic set?
-With the location of the outlet and cord limitations, I chose to place it on the carpet in the corner.
-My mattress was only 5 inches off the floor, so it was all pretty relative.
+Finding a small lamp and realizing I had nothing to set it on, I placed it on the carpet in the corner.
+My mattress was only 7 inches off the floor, so it was all pretty relative.
 Turning it on proved more than adequate.

 Of lighting the corner.

-The rest of the room was pretty dim.
+The rest of the room was dimly lit.

-That experience was a good metaphor for the Christian life.
-How we can limit the amount of light, and strategically place it only in areas we want other to see?
-My bedroom could be a mess, but as long as that corner was clean…
+Kind of a metaphor for how we sometimes live.
+Limiting the amount of light, and strategically placing it only in areas we want other to see.
+My bedroom could be messy, but as long as that corner was clean…

 Where we place the light determines its effectiveness in our lives.
-Jesus said, “No one, when he has lit a lamp, covers it with a vessel or puts it under a bed, but sets it on a lamp stand, that those who enter may see the light.”
-(Luke 8:16) Many of us would say we’ve placed Jesus in His rightful place.
-He isn’t covered.
-We haven’t put Him under the bed.
-He’s on the lamp stand where all can see.
+Jesus said, “No one, when he has lit a lamp, covers it with a vessel or puts it under a bed, but sets it on a lampstand, that those who enter may see the light.”
+(Luke 8:16)

-But even if Jesus has a place of prominence in our lives, we all come equipped with “dimmer switches”, allowing us to regulate that light.
-Our actions, or inactions, determine not only how bright the light will be, but how much of our lives will be illuminated.
-The Apostle Paul said, “And be not conformed to this world: but be ye transformed by the renewing of your mind.”
-(Romans 12:2) Conform, and the light will grow dim.
+We all have a personal “dimmer switch” allowing us to regulate that light.
+We determine not only how bright the light will be, but how much of our lives we will illuminate.
+In Romans 12:2, Paul said, “And be not conformed to this world: but be ye transformed by the renewing of your mind”.
+Conform, and the light will grow dim.
 Conform long enough, and you will stumble in darkness.
-But if you renew your mind with the light of God’s Word, you’ll walk in the light and be transformed.
-Changed into the image of Christ.
+Renew your mind with the light of God’s Word, walk in the light as He is in the light, and God will transform you.

-For some, the Word of God is like a flashlight placed in a drawer, used only in the event there is no power to light the darkness.
+For some, the Word of God is like a flashlight placed in a drawer, in the event there is no power to light the darkness.
 Accent lighting allows us to highlight only those things we want others to see.
-We’re very creative when it comes to “light management”.
+We can become very adept at light management.

 CALLED TO WALK IN THE LIGHT

 Jesus promised if we followed Him, He would give us the “light of life”.
-A light that provides direction, leading us into the fulness of what He has prepared for us.
-It also provides clarity, helping us to understand the mysteries of His word.
-It will also expose the hidden things of darkness; the sin in our hearts.
+A light that provides direction, leading us into the fulness of what He has for us.
+And light for clarity, helping us to understand the mysteries of His word.
+But it also exposes the hidden things of darkness, the sin we have strategically hidden in our hearts.
 And for that reason, not all will follow.

-When looking for a church, some consider proximity to their home.
-Some style of worship.
-Some style of preaching.
-Some style of dress.
-And some, “the lighting”?
+When looking for a church, some strongly consider “the lighting”?
 How bright is it?
 Is it overhead, or just a lamp in the corner?
-Will it keep hidden the things I’ve tucked away in darkness, or expose them?
-Will it bring to light things about myself I’d rather not see?
+Will it keep hidden the things I’ve tucked away, or expose them for others to see?
+Will it expose things about myself that I would rather not know?

 Be in a place where the Light of the World is exalted.
 Where the Light of the Word is at the center, without compromise or conformity.
-Where hearts joyfully, or even painfully receive it.
+And where hearts joyfully receive the Light of God’s truth.
 It is there you will find love, joy, and peace.
 You will find mercy, grace, and forgiveness.
 You will find deliverance, healing and wholeness.
 But there’s one thing you will not find.